fb0801/pythonBookRecommeder/README.md

 - remeber to install modules

 - ensure the right kernal is being used
+- may need to rerun previous lines for it to work

 # Resources used: